dhyan-rai/cs30-major-project/proposal.md

 # Project description

-My project is going to be a basic 3D first person shooter based on games like Valorant and CSGO.
-Users can move around using WASD keys and can interact with the environment.
-They can shoot at targets or enemies to eliminate them.
-In multiplayer mode, players can shoot at each other and decrease their health.
+My project is a 2D Battle Royale style game with core gameplay and mechanics being based on games like Fortnite or PUBG.
+It is a multiplayer game where players spawn at different locations on a huge map and have to gather resources from their surroundings (chests and crates) to both survive and eliminate opponents.
+Players also have to look out for the storm/zone that slowly approaches the middle of the map, pushing players to the mdidle.
+The last one standing wins.

 ## Needs To Have List

-- basic character movement
+- more than 5 items in the game
+- crates/loot chests placed at random locations in the map
+- bullet-player collisions
+- a zone/storm that closes in and damages players
-- ability to shoot bullets
+- an inventory to hold items
+- smooth bullet physics
+- a "you died" screen and a "you win" screen
-- fairly well designed 3d models (imported and cutsom created)
+- well designed map
-- ability to zoom in to aim
-- something to shoot at (enemies or targets)
-- appropriate lighting and sound effects
+- multiplayer functionality
+- a timer that shows how long you have left

 ## Nice to Have List

-- detailed character movement
-- multiplayer functionality
-- different guns to shoot with
-- a reload animation
+- a minimap displaying your location on the map
-- make it not lag a lot
-- a scope graphic to aim
+- a cool way to drop/spawn on the map (like the battlebus in Fortnite)
-- pick and drop items
+- around 10 items (including utilities and weapons)
+- a spectator mode once you die
+- small buildings that you can enter
+- allowing players to have custom usernames
+- a chat showing who eliminated who
+- improved inventory management
+- a clean looking GUI